-As Houston region businesses begin the process of cleanup following Hurricane Harvey and the extensive flooding caused by the storm, the Greater Houston Partnership will provide and update this list of disaster recovery resources.
+As Houston region businesses continue the process of recovery from Hurricane Harvey and the extensive flooding caused by the storm, the Greater Houston Partnership will update this list of disaster recovery resources and information on the impact.
 The Partnership recognizes the importance of clear, timely information regarding the availability of resources for regional businesses and employees.
 We hope this information will help you identify resources that address your business needs, but please feel free to let us know what other information may be useful to you.

 Those wishing to donate to Hurricane Harvey relief efforts should consider the United Way Relief Fund or the Hurricane Harvey Relief Fund established by Mayor Sylvester Turner and Harris County Judge Ed Emmett.